adampearson96/krewe/src/work/the-bonds-clinic-website.md

   The new website is now customer-centric ensuring all flows cater to both target audiences.
 It has a clear CTA which is sensitive to the end user and the website not only provides information on the business services but also provides a reference point to find out more about drugs, causes, effects and behaviour of addiction.
 There is a strong presence of testimonials and video content to balance medical copy and aid with understanding.

+row8title: Testimonial
+row8content: >
+  KREWE helped us redesign our brand from the ground up.
+A brand workshop and exercise realised our core values and brought the team together.
+This also gave us chance to understand our core target audiences and flowed nicely into user experience (UX)-based website design and build.
+Our new website now has significantly improved user flow, a better digital interface, less drop off rates, more conversion to contact us and excellent website feedback that really puts us as the digital cutting edge of our industry in addiction.
+KREWE has helped us engage and treat more people in addiction, having positive effect on individuals, families and in society.
+Thank you so much.’

+  <b>Adam Beaini - Implant director @ The BONDS Clinic</b>

 row1image: ../media/the-bonds-clinic-website-homepage.jpg
 row2image: ../media/the-bonds-clinic-website-research.jpg